A publisher. A directory. A network of local, professional rodent control specialists.

 Pressure timelines, species ranges, and city pages are refreshed every season from operator reports and walk-throughs.
 Last update: Spring 2026.

-How a single phone call becomes the right local operator.
+How a homeowner finds the right local operator.

 The network is small, deliberate, and built around the idea that the operator who fixes a Bend pack-rat problem is not the operator who fixes a downtown Portland sewer-rat problem — and the homeowner shouldn't have to figure out which is which.